Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Preliminaries and proof outline

 The \emph{rank} of a form (also called strength or Schmidt rank), denoted by $\rk(f)$, is the minimal $r$ for which $f$ is the sum of reducible forms:

-for some forms $g_i$ and $h_i$ of degree below $d$.
-A form is \emph{multilinear} if it is linear in each of its variable vectors; more concretely, a multilinear form of degree $d$, or a \emph{$d$-linear form} for short, is of the form $T=T(x^{(1)},\ldots,x^{(d)}): (\F^n)^d \to \F$ and is linear in each of $x^{(1)},\ldots,x^{(d)}$.
-Equivalently, any monomial in the support of $T$ has one variable from each variable vector.
+for some forms $g_i$ and $h_i$ of (positive) degree smaller than $\deg(f)$.
+A form is \emph{multilinear} if it is linear in each of its variable vectors; more concretely, a multilinear form of degree $d$ ($\ge 1$), or a \emph{$d$-linear form} for short, is of the form $T=T(x^{(1)},\ldots,x^{(d)}): (\F^n)^d \to \F$ and is linear in each of $x^{(1)},\ldots,x^{(d)}$.
+Equivalently, any monomial in the support of $T$ has one variable from each of $x^{(1)},\ldots,x^{(d)}$.
 The \emph{partition rank}~\cite{Nas20} of a $d$-linear form $T$, denoted by $\PR(T)$, is the minimal $r$ for which $T$ is the sum of reducible $d$-linear forms: